 As a result of COVID-19, our Wellness programs have been moved to a virtual setting meaning you can access it from wherever you live.
 Delivered once a week via a Zoom video call, you’ll be able to speak openly about your heart health concerns and even socialise with new friends, all from the comfort and safety of your own home.
 One of our Wellness Facilitators can even help you get set up if you’ve never used video calling before and all you need is internet connection and an iPad or computer.

-Together with our qualified nutritionists and dietitians, you will develop a ‘My Nutrition Plan’ to follow throughout the Program and refer back to after you have completed it.
+Together with our program facilitators, you will develop a ‘My Nutrition Plan’ to follow throughout the Program and refer back to after you have completed it.
 This plan will help you stay on the track to healthy nutrition and enables you to monitor and celebrate your achievements along the way.

 The group sessions provide a fun and supportive environment for you to share your nutrition challenges and learn how to combat them.
 You will also enjoy sharing recipes and healthy eating tips while making new friends.